a-ludi/dentist/README.md

 Snakemake][snakemake-cluster] if this does not suit your needs.
 Another good starting point is [the Snakemake-Profiles project][smp-project].

-Start by copying these files to your working directory:
+Start by copying these files to your working/home directory:

+- `./snakemake/Snakefile`
+- `./snakemake/snakemake.yml`
+- `./snakemake/cluster.yml`
-- `./snakemake/profile-slurm.yml` → `~/.config/snakemake/<profile>/config.yaml`
+- `./snakemake/profile-slurm.yml` → `~/.config/snakemake/slurm/config.yaml`
-- `./snakemake/cluster.example.yml` → `./snakemake/cluster.yml`

 Next [adjust the profile][snakemake-profiles] according to your cluster.
 This should enable Snakemake to submit and track jobs on your cluster.
 You may use the configuration values specified in `cluster.yml` to configure job names and resource allocation for each step of the pipeline.
 Now, submit the workflow to your cluster by

-    snakemake --configfile=snakemake.yml --profile=<profile>
+    snakemake --configfile=snakemake.yml --profile=slurm --use-singularity

 Note, parameters specified in the profile provide default values and can be overridden by specififying different value on the CLI.